vackosar/vackosar.github.io/_posts/2020-08-21-Brutalist-and-Modernist-Architectures-Collide-at-Sunshine-Plaza-in-Prague.md

 The current generation hopefully will not allow the resource pie to stop growing by exploring, inovating, building, and enterprising.
 And thus the next gallery will be from a new colony on Mars or an O'Neill cylinder in space.

-If have a VR headset, try relaxing my <a href="https://www.youtube.com/watch?v=cZWvjvv-3zw&list=PLmCqVhOYDc5yXFMzhj0wtxmoeyGO7yzwl">VR180 channel VR Holiday in Nature</a>.
+If you have a VR headset, try <a href="https://www.youtube.com/watch?v=cZWvjvv-3zw&list=PLmCqVhOYDc5yXFMzhj0wtxmoeyGO7yzwl">my VR180 channel "VR Holiday in Nature"</a>.